The 5 Best Low-Impact Cardio Exercises for Seniors to Stay Active and Healthy

 5. Build Gradually

-If you’re new to exercising, don’t instantly jump into a 30-minute workout.
+If you’re new to exercising, don’t jump right in with a 30-minute workout.
 Starting small prevents burnout or injuries.

 Overcoming Barriers to Cardio Workouts